YukinoKoh/jMap/README.md

 ![jMAP image](img/jmap.jpg)

 Which information is indispensable?

-It is the question asked throughout this little project exploring with [Google Maps API](https://developers.google.com/maps/documentation/javascript/).
+It is the question asked throughout this little project while exploring with [Google Maps API](https://developers.google.com/maps/documentation/javascript/).

 You can find this project [here](http://yukinokoh.github.io/jMap/).

 ## Structure
-- `index.html`: html that shows the map on browser, loading necessary js files
+- `index.html`: html that shows the map on browser
 - js
   - `map.js`: javascript to customize Google Maps
   - `circle.js`: javascript to plot data in the map